 Bella, a golden retriever, visits hospitals weekly as part of a therapy program.
 She comforts children undergoing treatment and reduces stress for families.
 Bella doesn’t have public access rights, but her presence in healthcare settings improves well-being for dozens of people each week.

-In summary, psychiatric service dogs and therapy dogs both provide meaningful support, but they serve very different purposes.
-PSDs are task-trained service animals that help individuals manage psychiatric disabilities and enjoy full legal protections under the ADA, FHA, and ACAA.
+In summary, psychiatric service dogs and therapy dogs serve very different purposes.
+PSDs carry full legal protections under the ADA, FHA, and ACAA.
+Therapy dogs are limited to invited settings only.

 For individuals whose mental health challenges may not require a fully task-trained service dog, an Emotional Support Animal (ESA) can also provide important comfort and stability.
 In such cases, obtaining a legitimate ESA letter from a licensed professional is essential.